ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 : A named time zone that is included in the Time Zone Database (often called `tz` or `zoneinfo`) maintained by IANA {{TZDB}}{{BCP175}}.
-  Most IANA time zones are named for the largest city in a particular region that shares the same time zone rules, e.g. `Europe/Paris` or `Asia/Tokyo` {{TZDB-NAMING}}.
+  Most IANA time zones are named for the largest city in a particular region that shares the same time zone rules, like `Europe/Paris` or `Asia/Tokyo` {{TZDB-NAMING}}.
   Special IANA time zones such as `UTC` can be used to represent timestamps that are unrelated to country boundaries.